-To qualify for the administrative exemption, one's primary duties must include office work that is directly related to the business operations of the employer or its customers.
+Administrative Employee: An individual's primary duties must include office work that is directly related to the business operations of his or her employer or its customers.
 The administrative employee also must use his or her own judgement when dealing with important matters.

 Professional Employee: There are two types of professional employees: learned and creative.
 A learned professional's work must be intellectual in nature and must be in a field of science or learning.
 The employee must be trained to perform that work in advance through "a course of specialized intellectual instruction," according to the FLSA's specifications.
-To be considered a creative professional, the employees work must be in a recognized creative or artistic field such as writing, music, performing arts or graphic arts.
+To be considered a creative professional, the employee's work must be in a recognized creative or artistic field such as writing, music, performing arts or graphic arts.

-Computer Employees: Those who work in computer-related occupations, for example computer systems analysts, computer programmers and computer software engineers are exempt as long as their work involves a combination of primary duties that include applying systems analysis techniques and procedures and consulting with users to determine specifications, and designing, developing, analyzing, creating, testing and modifying computer systems and programs.
+Computer Employees: Those who work in computer-related occupations, for example computer systems analysts, computer programmers and computer software engineers, are exempt as long as their work involves a combination of primary duties that include applying systems analysis techniques and procedures, consulting with users to determine specifications, and designing, developing, analyzing, creating, testing and modifying computer systems and programs.

 Disclaimer: Please note that the information contained on this page as well as elsewhere on this website is for guidance, ideas and assistance only.
 Dawn Rosenberg McKay makes every effort to offer accurate advice and information on this site but she is not an attorney.
 Therefore the content on the site is not to be construed as legal advice.
 Employment laws and regulations vary by location so check government resources or legal counsel when in doubt about your particular situation.